-Rounding decimals entails converting a decimal number to an adjacent, simpler number.
+Rounding decimals means converting a decimal number to an adjacent, simpler number.
 Place value—tenths, hundredths, thousandths, and so forth—is the foundation of this procedure.
 You choose the level of precision required for rounding a decimal, and the number is adjusted appropriately.

 Consider the number 3.746, for instance.
 This value becomes 3.7 if it is rounded to the closest tenth.
 It becomes 3.75 if you round it to the nearest hundredth.
 Making a number easier while retaining an accuracy suitable for the job at hand is the aim of rounding.

-Basic Rules for Rounding Decimals
+Quick Rules for Rounding Decimals

-- Step 2: Examine the Following Digit Verify the number directly to the right of the location value you have selected.
+- Step 2: Examine the Following Digit.
+Verify the number directly to the right of the location value you have selected.
 Depending on this number, you can round up or down.

 - Step 3: Utilize the Rounding Rule